Osteoporosis is a condition that reduces bone density and quality over time, increasing the risk of fractures and lowering the quality of life.

 While proper calcium intake is vital for bone health throughout life, data on the potential advantages of calcium supplements for osteoporosis symptoms prevention and management is conflicting.

-Calcium and vitamin D supplements were connected to a 15–30% lower incidence of injuries in both community-dwelling and institutionalized middle-aged and older persons, according to a review of eight research.
+Calcium and vitamin D supplements were connected to a 15–30% lower incidence of injuries in both community-dwelling and institutionalised middle-aged and older persons, according to a review of eight research.

 Another evaluation of 33 studies indicated that calcium supplements, either alone or in conjunction with vitamin D, did not reduce the incidence of fractures in older persons staying at home when compared to a placebo.